 Huynh: I am less interested in doing a historical retelling or a Wikipedia entry.
 But we included an outline of historical background because for the people we’re collaborating with, that’s the world they’re from.
 That’s why we use archival footage in the film, and that’s why we went to that level of research.
 It ends with a description of what happened, and Australia’s role, with prose right at the end, to bring it back to our reality.
 Whereas my instinct is a lot more poetic, and I very much hesitated to include any of that.
 I would much rather leave it to the wide expanse and the analogy of the space with a boat that has an eye painted on its front.

-When depicting the characters, I have some creative license: I can confuse you, and have faces look like other faces and a stranger’s son look like her dad, and draw those kind of parallels.
+When depicting the characters, I have some creative license: I can confuse you, and have faces look like other faces and a stranger’s son look like her dad, and draw those kinds of parallels.
 I can disorientate you that way.
-But for me it’s less about just retelling history, even though it’s of great great personal weight and currency to me, personally.
+But for me it’s less about just retelling history, even though it’s of great personal weight and currency to me, personally.
 I think the greater ambition is to bring it to what’s happening to me in the present.
 And the same with the medium itself.
 I’m less into making a traditionally ‘good’ comic, than doing something where a reader says, ‘Hey, there’s a bird flying by when I scroll down,’ or something weird that surprises the viewer.
 So that level of innovation carries across from the form to what I want to do with the narrative.